unstoppabledomains/dev-docs/login-with-unstoppable/scopes-for-login.md

 ## Optional Scopes

-Many login scopes have `scope:optional` variations that allow users to opt in or opt out of sharing requested information.
+Many login scopes have `scope:optional` variants that allow users to opt in to or out of sharing requested information, instead of requiring it to login.
 These appear with checkmarks next to them in the login request.
 If the user consents to sharing this information, the claims associated with the standard scope will be returned.

 <figure>